+- c. obtained (investments)

-6. Demand for batteries is rising in line with increasing use of electric vehicles.
+- 6. Demand for batteries is rising in line with increasing use of electric vehicles.

+- a. is increasing

+- b. is levelling off

-a. is increasing b. is remaining steady
+- c. is remaining steady

-7. McKinsey analysts forecast that the value of the entire lithium-ion battery supply chain will increase by 30 per cent annually.
+- 7. McKinsey analysts forecast that the value of the entire lithium-ion battery supply chain will increase by 30 per cent annually.

+- a. anticipate

+- b. avoid

-a. anticipate b. find it unlikely that
+- c. find it unlikely that - b.

-b.
 The graph shows the share prices of a car technology company.
-Complete the sentences about the graph using the words below.
-You may need to change the form of the words.
+Write at least five sentences that describe the graph.
+Use some of the words from the previous activity.